Eddie LeBaron: Washington Redskins (first stint)

 He returned to the NFL in 1952 after a two-year commitment to the United States Marine Corps as a lieutenant, when he was discharged after being wounded in combat.
 He replaced future hall of famer Sammy Baugh in the starting lineup after the fourth game and received All-Rookie honors at the end of the season.
 The next year, he was limited with a knee injury and also shared the starting position with Jack Scarbath.

-Calgary Stampeders (WIFU)
+Calgary Stampeders

 In 1954, the Western Interprovincial Football Union (a predecessor of the Canadian Football League) raided the NFL talent to improve its level of play.
 LeBaron signed with the Calgary Stampeders along with his Redskins teammate Gene Brito, because his college coach Larry Siemering was named the team's head coach.
 He registered 1,815 passing yards, 8 touchdowns and 24 interceptions during the season.
 He also played defensive back and punter.
 He decided to return to the NFL at the end of the year, after the team fired Siemering.